WD-Leong/NLP-Seq-CNN/README.md

 ```
 would allow the `reddit_jokes_seq_cnn_train.py` and `reddit_jokes_seq_cnn_test.py` to train and infer respectively using the intended model.

-Some of the Sequence CNN Attention Model outputs are provided below:
+Some of the Sequence CNN Attention Model outputs for the Reddit joke dataset are provided below:
 ```
 Input Phrase:
 bad_joke